Scînteia Tineretului: Early communism

 The newspaper also hosted articles and poetry celebrating iconic events in the history of socialism, as well as news about communism abroad.
 On 24 December 1944, it featured Gheorghiu's own coverage of proletarian literature in the United States, with translated samples from Alfred Hayes, Joe Hill, Langston Hughes, Alfred Kreymbourg, and Kenneth Patchen.
 On May Day 1945, its special issue included a ballad by Ion Caraion, as well as poetry and prose by Gheorghiu, Lucian Boz, Vladimir Cavarnali, Virgil Ierunca, Miron Radu Paraschivescu, and Ion Sofia Manolescu.

 At exactly the same time, Scînteia Tineretului hosted a series of literary-themed lampoons that announced the main vectors of communist censorship.
 These constituted attacks on the Romanian Surrealist underground, as well as on the liberal-minded Sibiu Literary Circle.
 Gheorghiu tolerated especially harsh mockery of the latter, denouncing it as a venue for escapism; the circle's own publication, Revista Cercului Literar, responded by an article by Ștefan Augustin Doinaș, who declared himself bemused by Scînteia Tineretuluis take on literature.
-At around the same time, the newspaper lost Caraion, who handed in his resignation and became a noted anti-communist.
+The newspaper soon lost Caraion, who handed in his resignation and became a noted anti-communist.
 According to Caraion's own account, he was disgusted into the opposition movement when, as a Scînteia Tineretului correspondent, he attended a New Year's Eve party hosted by the PCR Secretary, Gheorghe Gheorghiu-Dej; the latter humiliated his guests by urinating over their buffet while they stood applauding.